eduMFA/eduMFA/doc/policies/webui.rst

 If this policy is activated, the enrollment page for HOTP, TOTP and Push tokens will contain a QR code, that leads the user to the given URL.

-The idea is, that an organization running privacyIDEA can create its own URL, where the user is taken to, e.g.
+The idea is, that an organization running eduMFA can create its own URL, where the user is taken to, e.g.

 * Show information about the used Authenticator apps...